nevtay/jumpstartProject_1/README.md

 This is a simple front-end calculator built in React.

 ## Features
-It can calculate
+It calculates
 - **BMI**: Body Mass Index
 - **BMR**: Basal Metabolic Rate
 - **TDEE**: Total Daily Energy Expenditure

-- Toggle between metric and imperial units, and automatically convert height and weight values accordingly
+Users can also toggle between imperial and metric units.
+Toggling between units will also automatically convert their input values accordingly.

 ## How To Use
 - To calculate BMI, enter *Weight* and *Height*